pervelaHemanth/myUnityProjects/README.md

 ![High Scores Screen](https://github.com/pervelaHemanth/myUnityProjects/blob/flampy-birmd/ScreenShots/High%20Scores%20Screen.png)

+## Flampy Birmd 2.0

+Now this is something original!

+I added an extra mechanic to my Flampy Birmd game to make it more interesting and challenging

+Now you will have a target that will spawn before the pipe does You will have to hit the **RIGHT ARROW KEY** to eject an arrow from the bird If the arrow HITS the target, the pipe will spawn and you can go through it to keep the score ticking

+I have uploaded both the versions in GitHub

+The 2.0 Version is still a work in progress.
+Things i will have ot fix include but are not limited to:

+1) Make the arrow fall down after it hits the target
+2) If the arrow doesn't hit the target, the bird will fly indefinitely.
+I would want to kill the bird if the arrow misses the target.

+*Download and extract the Flampy Birmd 2.0 .zip file to access the game.*
+*Open the FlampyBirmd.exe to run the game*

 I have started working on another UNITY 2D project.
 This time i am attempting to recreate a level from Mario Forever with the knowledge i have gained from this project.

 ## THANKS FOR SUPPORTING :)